Skip to content

 Participating member states

-So far, 22 EU countries have decided to join the effort to protect the EU budget against fraud, using the ‘enhanced cooperation’ procedure:
+So far, 25 EU countries have decided to join the effort to protect the EU budget against fraud.

-Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Estonia, Finland, France, Germany, Greece, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Romania, Slovakia, Slovenia and Spain.
+These are: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia Spain and Sweden.

-Before the EPPO became operational, only national authorities could investigate such crimes – but with limited tools, as their powers stop at national borders.
+Before the EPPO became operational, only national authorities could investigate crimes affecting the EU's financial interests – but with limited tools, as their powers stop at national borders.

 Similarly, the EU bodies that pre-dated the EPPO in this field, such as the European Anti-Fraud Office (OLAF), the European Union Agency for Law Enforcement Cooperation (Europol) and the European Union Agency for Criminal Justice (Eurojust), are unable to launch criminal investigations or carry out prosecutions in member states.